cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 ##### postgresql_full_maintenance (class)

-On by default only on Sundays at 2am when postgresql_maintance_supported is defined.
+On by default only on Sundays at 2am when postgresql_maintenance_supported is defined.

-Set this class accordingly if you want to schedule database maintainance operations at a different time.
+Set this class accordingly if you want to schedule database maintenance operations at a different time.

 ##### postgresql_vacuum (class)

-On by default at 2am when postgresql_maintannce_supported is defined except for Sundays.
+On by default at 2am when postgresql_maintenance_supported is defined except for Sundays.

-Set this class accordingly if you want to schedule database maintainance operations at a different time.
+Set this class accordingly if you want to schedule database maintenance operations at a different time.

 ##### enable_cfengine_enterprise_hub_ha (class)